 Many Different Breeds Can Have All-White Coats

-Like Calico and tortoiseshell cats, all-white cats aren't linked to a specific breed.
-Rather, a number of different breeds--both long-hair and short-hair--can present a pure white coat, including Persians, Turkish Angoras, American Short-Hairs, Siamese and Devon Rex.
+Like calico and tortoiseshell cats, all-white cats aren't linked to a specific breed.
+Rather, many different breeds—both long-hair and short-hair—can present a pure white coat, including Persians, Turkish Angoras, American Short-Hairs, Siamese, and Devon Rex.

 So, what causes their all-white coats?
-If a cat as the dominant W gene, known as the masking gene, it will "hide" every other coat color and pattern gene in the cat's genetic makeup, resulting in a snowy, white... coat.Continue to 3 of 9 below.
+If a cat has the dominant W gene, known as the masking gene, it will "hide" every other coat color and pattern gene in the cat's genetic makeup, resulting in a snowy white coat.Continue to 2 of 10 below.

 White Cats Can Have Very Unique Eye Colors

-Did you know a cat's eye color is linked to the melanin production in her body?
-Accordingly, white or lightly colored cats often have light eyes.
-All-white cats can have a variety of striking eye colors, like blue, green, yellow, orange or a combination of colors.Continue to 4 of 9 below.
+Did you know a cat's eye color is linked to the melanin production in the body?
+Accordingly, white or light-colored cats often have light eyes.
+All-white cats can have a variety of striking eye colors, like blue, green, yellow, orange, or a combination of colors.Continue to 3 of 10 below.

 Many (But Not All) White Cats Are Deaf

-If your cat is partially or completely deaf, there are several precautions you must take to keep him safe.
-Be careful not to startle him and use visual signs--rather than verbal signs--to... communicate.
-It's also best to keep a partially deaf or fully deaf cat indoors at all times; he may have trouble avoiding hazards or protecting himself from potential predators.Continue to 5 of 9 below.
+If your cat is partially or completely deaf, there are several precautions you must take to keep them safe.
+Be careful not to startle them and use visual cues rather than verbal signs to communicate.
+It's also best to keep a partially deaf or fully deaf cat indoors at all times; it may have trouble avoiding hazards or protecting itself from potential predators.Continue to 4 of 10 below.

-No, cats with white coats are not albino.
-There's a key difference: White cats simply have a gene for white fur, while albinism is a genetic condition that results in a complete lack of color pigmentation in the skin, fur and eyes.
+Having white fur and having albinism are not the same thing.
+There's a key difference: White cats simply have a gene coded for white fur, while albinism is a genetic condition that results in a complete lack of color pigmentation in the skin, fur, and eyes.

-The easiest way to determine whether or not a cat is albino is by looking at their eyes.
+The easiest way to determine whether or not a cat is an albino is by looking at their eyes.
 White cats, as previously mentioned, can have a wide range of eye colors.
-Albino cats, however, often have eyes that look very pale blue, pink or red.
-(Their eyes aren't rea...lly pink or red; the reflection of light against the blood vessels in their eyes just give them the appearance.)Continue to 6 of 9 below.
+Albino cats, however, often have eyes that look very pale blue, pink, or red.
+(Their eyes aren't really pink or red; the reflection of light against the blood vessels in their eyes just gives them the appearance.)Continue to 5 of 10 below.

 White Cats Can Get Sunburned, Too

-Like humans, cats with light or white coats are at an increased risk of developing sunburn--especially on their ears, eyelids and nose.
-Because they're more susceptible to sunburns, white cats also have a higher risk of developing squamous cell carcinoma, or skin cancer.
+Like humans, cats with light or white coats are at an increased risk of developing sunburn—especially on their ears, eyelids, and nose.
+Because they're more susceptible to sunburns, white cats also have a higher risk of developing squamous cell carcinoma or other forms of skin cancer.

 It's important to take the right steps to protect your cat's light skin from sun damage:

-- If your kitty loves to sunbathe, try to limit her time next to bright windows between 10 AM and 4 PM, when the sun is strongest
+- If your kitty loves to sunbathe, try to limit time next to bright windows between 10 a.m. and 4 p.m. when the sun is strongest.

-- Have an outdoor cat or live in an area where the sun is extra strong?
-Talk to your veterinarian about water-proof sunscreen designed to protect cats' sensitive skin
+- Do you have an outdoor cat or live in an area where the sun is extra strong?
+Talk to your veterinarian about water-proof sunscreen designed to protect cats' sensitive skin.

 White Cats Are Considered Lucky